10 of the best tools for remote working

 If you haven’t discovered Google Drive yet, where have you been?
 It’s a full software suite in your browser, for free.
 Write and edit Google Docs wherever you are; upload pictures and video; store and share them with others.
 Whatever you want to do, there’s either an inbuilt feature or third-party plugin for it, and it all ties in with your Gmail and Google Calendar nicely.

 If you haven’t used Slack yet, you soon will.
-This communication and collaboration tool is winning friends everywhere, because it can do so many versatile things.
-You can hold conversations that are open to others or private; organise and prioritise conversations based on topic or project; share files; connect up your favourite tools; search the archives later for things you’ve forgotten… the beauty of Slack is that it brings everything you need together in one place.
+This communication and collaboration tool is winning friends everywhere because it can do so many versatile things.
+You can hold conversations that are open to others or private; organise and prioritise conversations based on topic or project; share files; connect up your favourite tools; search the archives later for things you’ve forgotten.
+The beauty of Slack is that it brings everything you need together in one place.

 If you need to manage a team remotely, you need a decent tool to help you.
-Trello helps you let everyone know what they need to do through a system of task cards and checklists.
+Trello enables you to let everyone know what they need to do through a system of task cards and checklists.
 You can assign tasks, deadlines and projects to individual members of the team, keeping everyone accountable, plus the ability to upload files from Google Drive, Dropbox, OneDrive and Box helps to keep everything running smoothly.
 Best of all, Trello is easy to use and has a great mobile app.

-Miss being able gather round a whiteboard and swap ideas with colleagues in physical space?
+Miss being able to gather around a whiteboard and swap ideas with colleagues in physical space?
 Deekit provides the next best thing: a virtual whiteboard where your team can draw, write, edit or add other content together in real-time.
 Helping anyone working remotely to visualise and share ideas with others, this app is free now and, they promise, “free forever”.

 It’s great having the freedom to work from home, but sometimes it’s just not practical, and some miss the buzz of being in a busy office.
 So Workfrom exists to helps remote-working creatives discover great workspaces in different cities.
-Put your details into the search bar and the site will find the kind of place you’re looking for, whether that’s a private co-working space or a cafe with good Wi-Fi.
+Put your details into the search bar, and the site will find the kind of place you’re looking for, whether that’s a private co-working space or a cafe with good Wi-Fi.

 8. Nomad List

 One of the biggest headaches of remote working with creatives and clients around the world is the headache of keeping track of everyone.
 Are they awake or asleep right now?
 Is it the end of their day or the beginning?
-Every Time Zone is a cool web visualisation that makes it all a lot easier to get your head round.
+Every Time Zone is a cool web visualisation that makes it all a lot easier to get your head around.

 Without the constant interruptions of a busy office, remote workers often forget to take enough breaks.
 That’s not good for the eyes, the back, the brain or the soul.
 Take a Break, Please is a simple but potentially life-changing app that reminds you to do so.